Graph Enhanced BERT for Query Understanding: The Proposed Framework

 \subsection{The GNN Module}

 To capture the graph information in the query graph, we propose the GNN module which takes the query graph as input.
 The node's initial embedding is represented by the output embedding from the Transformer module for the specific query.
 The GNN module consists of several GNN layers, where each layer updates the node embedding by aggregating information from its neighborhood.
-Specifically, after the node embedding generated from the $K$ layers, the GNN model is able to capture the $K$-hop neighborhood information of the corresponding nodes.
+Specifically, the GNN model is able to capture the $K$-hop neighborhood information after $K$ layers.
 Formally, the $k$-th GNN layer can be generally defined as follows: